d2l-ai/d2l-en/chapter_convolutional-modern/index.md

-the first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge; the VGG network :cite:`Simonyan.Zisserman.2014`, which makes use of a number of repeating blocks of elements; the network in network (NiN) which convolves whole neural networks patch-wise over inputs :cite:`Lin.Chen.Yan.2013`; GoogLeNet, which uses networks with parallel concatenations :cite:`Szegedy.Liu.Jia.ea.2015`; residual networks (ResNet) :cite:`He.Zhang.Ren.ea.2016`, which remain some of the most popular off-the-shelf architectures in computer vision;
+the first large-scale network deployed to beat conventional computer vision methods on a large-scale vision challenge; the VGG network :cite:`Simonyan.Zisserman.2014`, which makes use of a number of repeating blocks of elements; the network in network (NiN) that convolves whole neural networks patch-wise over inputs :cite:`Lin.Chen.Yan.2013`; GoogLeNets, which use networks with multi-branch convolutions :cite:`Szegedy.Liu.Jia.ea.2015`; residual networks (ResNets) :cite:`He.Zhang.Ren.ea.2016`, which remain some of the most popular off-the-shelf architectures in computer vision;
+ResNeXt blocks :cite:`Xie.Girshick.Dollar.ea.2017`
+for sparser connections;
-and the
+and
+DenseNets
-structured network search strategy leading to RegNetX/Y :cite:`Radosavovic.Kosaraju.Girshick.ea.2020`.
-In addition to that, we cover key advances such as ResNeXt :cite:`Xie.Girshick.Dollar.ea.2017` which partitions channels for significant computational savings and DenseNet :cite:`Huang.Liu.Van-Der-Maaten.ea.2017` for a generalization of the residual architecture.
+:cite:`Huang.Liu.Van-Der-Maaten.ea.2017` for a generalization of the residual architecture.
+In addition to that,
+we explore network structure
+assuming standard and fixed blocks leading to RegNets :cite:`Radosavovic.Kosaraju.Girshick.ea.2020`.

 While the idea of *deep* neural networks is quite simple (stack together a bunch of layers), performance can vary wildly across